kotylo/davinci-resolve-retime-speed/readme.md

 # Davinci Resolve Retime Speed
 This is AHK Script, designed to fix the lack of configuration in otherwise good video editor, Davinci Resolve v16.
-Here is the short Demo what happens, when you press `Alt+S`:
+Here is the short Demo what happens after you install this Script and when you press `Alt+Ctrl+S`:

 ![Demonstration of what happens on hotkey](https://github.com/kotylo/davinci-resolve-retime-speed/blob/master/misc/intro.gif?raw=true)